jmulvany127/Comp_Networks_Project_2/Final_V4/README.txt

 try changing the token value of your peer in the token.txt file (it is the third value on any line, assuming that you are peer 1 you would need to change the token value on first line of the token.txt file). try sending a message to peer 2 using it.
-Peer 2 should reject the connection as the token value is not on its list.
+Peer 2 should reject the connection as the token value is not on its list. try sending a message to a peer that isnt on the network(any number above 2 but below the amount of lines on token.txt)

 How to connect to another device
 The program right now is hardcoded so that it can only connect to itself.
 If you would like to connect it to another device.You will need to get the ip of both devices that you want to connect together.
-You need to change the token.txt file for both peers to do so.
-In the token.txt file there are 3 pieces of data per line, ip address,port number,token value, which are in that order.
+You need to change the token.txt file for both peers to do so In the token.txt file there are 3 pieces of data per line, ip address,port number,token value, which are in that order.
 As we are changing the ip address, we are going to be changing the first piece of data.
 Change line 1 and 2 as they are associated with peer number 1 and peer number 2.
 Both ip address in line 1 and line 2 are going to needed to be swapped out with the new ones for both token.txt files.
+You must also change l_ip on line 30 and also change tcp_s_adr on line 37 , of the p2p program, to the machines(the one it is running on) IP address.

+After making these changes it should be able to connect together

+extra unnecessary stuff
+function_file is python file that stores all of our extra functions.
+When we connected our laptops together we had to disable windows firewall.
+Not sure if you will need to.